thounny/30-day-code-challenge/README.md

 ## 🌟 Project Overview

-This project serves as a showcase for my daily coding challenge, where I worked on a new concept or component each day for 30 days.
+This project serves as a showcase for my daily coding challenge, where I worked on a new concept or component each day for **30 days**.
 Built with accessibility and smooth interactivity in mind, this site provides:

 - 🖼️ **Centralized Gallery** of clickable project links, each leading to its corresponding GitHub page or live demo.
 - ✨ **Interactive Hover Effects** powered by GSAP animations to deliver a dynamic, engaging user experience.
-- 🎨 Project previews that *pop* and smoothly transition as you navigate through the challenge list.
+- 🎨 **Project previews** that *pop* and smoothly transition as you navigate through the challenge list.

 ## 🔑 Key Features